 Which Hawaii island is best for kids?

 Which Hawaii island is best for families?
 Which Hawaii island is best for kids?
 As a Hawaii Travel Agent, I get these questions a lot!
-The truth is, Hawaii is overall very family-friendly.
+The truth is that Hawaii is very family-friendly overall.

 However, I’ve read a few reviews by families who weren’t happy with their treatment or lack of amenities for children.
-Problems like this can be avoided with a little bit of pre-planning, or working with a Hawaii Travel Advisor to customize your vacation!
+Problems like this can be avoided with a little bit of pre-planning or working with a Hawaii Travel Agent (like me!) to customize your vacation!

 As an expert in Hawaii travel, I always give my clients personalized recommendations before we book.
 You can check out my services here or contact me for more information.
 Let’s get on to the post!

-I already have a post going over which Hawaii island is best, but I wanted to write another one specifically for families.
-So, now that we know that Hawaii is very family-friendly, let’s talk about the pros and cons of a family vacation of the four major islands.
+I already have a fun post about which Hawaii to visit in December.
+Still, I wanted to write another one specifically for families and not dependent on any time of year.
+Now that we know that Hawaii is very family-friendly let’s discuss the pros and cons of a family vacation to the four major islands.

 Oahu

-Oahu has the largest population and the most to do as far as human-made activities.
+Oahu has the largest population and the most to do regarding human-made activities.
 I always remind clients that there is so much more to Oahu than just Waikiki, so if you choose to visit Oahu, make sure to venture outside of Waikiki and Honolulu.

 If you want to see if Oahu is the best option for your family, check out the top 10 things to do on Oahu.
 You can also check out 10 things to do in Waikiki.